borntofly23/Marathon-Bib-Recognition/README.md

 - **Login:** Registered users can log in using their bib number and password.
 - **Image Upload:** Users can upload images containing bib numbers.
 The application extracts bib numbers from the images using OCR and stores them in the database.
 - **Image Fetching:** Users can fetch images associated with a specific bib number.

+## Hashed Password Implementation:
+Passwords are hashed before storing in the database and compared during login using hashed values to enhance security.

 ## Contributing:
 Contributions to the Marathon Bib Recognition Project are welcome.
 If you encounter any issues or have suggestions for improvement, please feel free to submit a pull request or open an issue on the project's GitHub repository.